PX Whanau is the first queer Pasifika radio show broadcast in Australia.

 We are PX Whanau the diverse voices of queer Pasifika.

-PX Whanau are: Marqy, Latoya, Tony, Sara and Sonja.
+PX Whanau are: Marqy, Sonja, Lana and Kikki.

 Find out more about the collective Pacifique X.